 You'll have a tough time finding these microphones in retail stores.
 For more information about microphones, see our Microphone Hints.

 We carry 2 different brands, Andrea and Buddy.
 VXi makes good adapters too, and we'll sell you theirs if you prefer it for some reason but it may take extra shipping time.
-The Buddy 7G Audio Adapter has a mute switch and comes in two styles, distinguished by the length of the USB cable.
+The Buddy 7G Audio Adapter has a mute switch.
 It is a full-duplex Audio Adapter, so both headphone and microphone jacks go into it.
 It is our preferred adapter.
 We prefer it to the Buddy 6G USB adapter due to its better noise-filtering capabilities.
-The Buddy 5G model is good too,unless using the Sennheiser ME3 microphone in which case the 7G, 6G, or the Andrea adapter is required.
+The Buddy 5G model is good too, unless using the Sennheiser ME3 microphone in which case the 7G, 6G, or the Andrea adapter is required.

 Many people must transport microphones, either from room to room or pack them up into laptop bags.
 These microphones are relatively easy to transport.
 The Buddy Stylus is by far the lightest of these microphones and is aimed at the Tablet-PC market.